-The SYSABEND or SYSUDUMP DD statements can provide a dump containing the processing program's virtual storage area, the system nucleus, the entire system queue area, all local system queue areas, and any active link pack area (LPA) modules for the failing task.
-If the generalized trace facility (GTF) is active in the system and performing an internal trace, you receive GTF trace records.
-If GTF is active but performing an external trace, no trace information is included in the dump.
-Determine what dump features are wanted in addition to the installation defaults and define them in a dump option list.
-How to do this is explained in OS/VS2 System Programming Library: Supervisor.
+SYSABEND, SYSMDUMP, and SYSUDUMP DD statements can provide a dump containing the processing program's virtual storage areas, the system nucleus, the entire system queue area, all local system queue areas, and any active link pack area (LPA) modules for the failing task.
+If either the Generalized Trace Facility (GTF) or the System Trace is active, the dump will contain their records.
+(Both cannot be active at the same time and GTF has priority.)
+In addition, if your installation permits dumping of the common storage area, a SYSMDUMP DD statement can provide a dump containing those parts of the CSA that are not fetch-protected.

+If your program has issued an ABEND macro, or if you have written a recovery routine, you can determine what dump options you want, in addition to the installation defaults, and define them in a dump option list on the ABEND macro or on a SETRP macro issued by your recovery routine.
+How to do this is explained in OS/VS2 Supervisor Services and Macro Instructions.